rosshigson/Catalina/README.md

 Windows using Setup
 -------------------
-If you used a Windows Installer package (e.g. **Catalina_7.7_Setup.exe**) to install Catalina, the Windows Start Menu should contain the following shortcuts:
+If you used a Windows Installer package (e.g. **Catalina_7.7_Setup.exe**) to install Catalina and accepted the recommended settings, the Windows Start Menu should contain the following shortcuts:

 -   **Catalina Command Line** : Start a Windows command shell (i.e. cmd.exe) in the Catalina directory and set up the Catalina environment variables and paths.
 -   **Catalina Geany** : Start the Catalina version of the Geany Integrated Development Environment.
 -   **Documents** : Contains links to Catalina tutorial and reference documents.

+Note that the Windows Installer may offers the option of installing Make and additional GNU utilities.
+While installing **make** is recommended, this method of doing so is deprecated, and may be removed from future versions of the Windows Installer.
+See the **Catalina and make** section of this document (below) for details on the recommended way to install **make**.

 Windows Manual install
 ----------------------